 Peter O’Brien who was born in County Meath, Ireland, came to Australia in 1864 (aged eighteen) with his parents James and Mary Ann Smith and siblings.
 The family settled in the Bega District on the NSW South Coast.
 Peter was, apparently, a talented wrestler, and known throughout the district for his skills.

-Aged 23, he met and married Mary Ann Goward, the daughter of James and Mary Ann.
-Although she was only fifteen, she soon fell pregnant with their frist, child, James Joseph.
+Aged twenty-three he met and married fifteen-year old Mary Ann Goward, who was daughter of James and Mary Ann.

 The Electoral Records show that throughout the 1870s, 1880s and 1890s, Peter was in residence at a number of locations, including Wolumla (1873), Merimbula (1881), Tantawanglo (1885), “Shamrock Vale” Candelo (1892), Rocky Hall (1893) and Wyndham (1894) where he was recorded as a Dairyman.

 The NSW Government Gazette of October 28, 1892, reports the following

 IN BANKRUPTCY.
 Re Peter O’Brien, of Bock wood, Hockey Hall, near Wyndham, dairyman, NOTICE is hereby given that the Single Meeting of creditors in the above matter will be held at the Court-house, Bombala, before the District Registrar in Bankruptcy, on the 2lst day of November, 1892, at 11 a.m., or as soon after as the course of business will permit.
 To entitle a creditor to vote thereat, his proof must be lodged with the Registrar in Bankruptcy, Chancery-square.
 Sydney, not later than the 14th day of November, 1892.
 ARTHUR HENRY, Registrar in Bankruptcy.
 Official Assignee—Augustus Morris